 - 1 heaped tablespoon of desiccated coconut

-- 1 tablespoon or more of dried fruit (sultanas, raisins, currants, and cranberries all good)
+- 1 tablespoon or more of dried or frozen fruit (sultanas, raisins, currants, cranberries, blueberries are all good)

-- Add a pinch of salt if you want, though this is not necessary.
+- A pinch of salt helps, but is not necessary.

 Stir until the millet and other ingredients form a slurry.

-Microwave uncovered for five, maybe five-and-a-half minutes or so.
+Microwave uncovered for five to six minutes or so.
 Our old 600-watt machine requires full power.
 I've found that newer, more powerful units need to be set at about 3/4 power.
 The cooking rate is important.
 Too little cooking will leave a wet scum on top that isn't very appetising.
 Too much will dry everything into a hard lump, possibly overcooked in the middle.
 The shape of the bowl might also affect the way that the microwave heat is distributed, so try varying it if necessary.
 I use a deep noodle bowl from an Asian grocery.

 When nuked correctly, this recipe does not produce a porridge.
 Instead, the millet will emerge like a layer of crusted cake, with a dryish, cracked surface.
 It will give off enticing vanillin and coconut fragrances as it cooks.
 I've found the coconut to be critical in making this dish appetising over the long term—partly because it rises to the surface and improves the 'crust'—but I have survived begrudgingly without it during some dark times.